 Complex febrile seizures

-If your child had a complex febrile seizure, your doctor may also recommend an electroencephalogram (EEG), a test that measures brain activity.
+For complex febrile seizures, your doctor also may recommend an electroencephalogram (EEG), a test that measures brain activity.

 Most febrile seizures stop on their own within a couple of minutes.
 If your child has a febrile seizure that lasts more than 10 minutes — or if your child has repeated seizures — call for emergency medical attention.

-If the seizure lasts longer than 15 minutes, a doctor may order medication that's administered either through your child's rectum or intravenously to stop the seizure.
+If the seizure lasts longer than 15 minutes, a doctor may order medication to stop the seizure.

-If the seizure is prolonged or accompanied by a serious infection or if the source of the infection can't be determined, your doctor may want your child to stay in the hospital for further observation.
-But a hospital stay isn't routinely necessary for simple febrile seizures.
+If the seizure is prolonged or accompanied by a serious infection or if the source of the infection can't be determined, then your doctor may want your child to stay in the hospital for further observation.
+But a hospital stay isn't usually necessary for simple febrile seizures.

-If your child has a febrile seizure, stay calm and follow these steps to help your child during the seizure:
+If your child has a febrile seizure, stay calm and follow these steps:

 - Stay close to watch and comfort your child.

-- Remove any hard or sharp objects near your child.
+- Remove hard or sharp objects near your child.

 - Don't restrain your child or interfere with your child's movements.

-- Don't attempt to put anything in your child's mouth.
+- Don't put anything in your child's mouth.

-Most of the time, a febrile seizure occurs the first few hours of a fever, during the initial rise in body temperature.
+Most febrile seizures occur in the first few hours of a fever, during the initial rise in body temperature.

 Giving your child medications